Build-Week-Spotify-Song-Recommender/back-end/README.md

 ---

-## Get suggestions based on a title and artist on a song
+## Get suggestions based on a title and artist of a song

 Make a GET request to:

 https://spotify-song-suggester-project.herokuapp.com/api/recommendedsongs

-This is api can only be used if the user is logged in and have a valid token
+This api can only be used if the user is logged in and have a valid token

 The GEt request must include the following fields in the request body as JSON: